quic/aimet-model-zoo/zoo_torch/Docs/EfficientNet-lite0.md

 - The original EfficientNet-lite0 checkpoint can be downloaded from here:
   - https://github.com/rwightman/gen-efficientnet-pytorch
+- Optimized EfficientNet-lite0 checkpoint can be downloaded from the [Releases](/../../releases) page.
 - ImageNet can be downloaded from here:
   - http://www.image-net.org/